 The Health Promotion & Wellness (HPW) Internship is a paid ($11/hour), part-time (10 hours/week) position.
 Interns must commit for the full academic year and attend monthly meetings on Fridays from 10am-1pm.

-HPW Interns will work with HPW staff on campus health projects in the topic areas of:
+HPW Interns will work with HPW staff on campus health projects.
+Here are the positions available:

 We are seeking students with the following skills, knowledge, and abilities: